-Plastic switch-plate covers typically come in two colors: gloss white and ivory, which often looks simply like a muddy version of white.
-These aren't the best colors to highlight a designer paint job, and some homeowners spend 10 times the price of generic plastic plates to get ones that look more interesting.
-Painting your existing plates is a money-saving option; to get the best results, avoid making rookie painting mistakes.
+Plastic switch and outlet covers or typically come in three colors: almond, gloss white, and ivory, which often looks simply like a muddy version of white.
+These aren't the best colors to highlight a recent paint job, and some homeowners opt to spend 10 times the price of generic plastic plates to get ones that look more interesting.
+But, painting your existing plates is a money-saving option; to get the best results, avoid making rookie painting mistakes.

 A common rookie mistake is to leave the plates in place and paint them when you're painting the wall.
 This is a recipe for streaks and other defects, and if you do this, you may commit a second mistake by failing to scuff and prime first.
 Taking the electrical covers down before painting them is a simple procedure that involves removing one or two screws, and it allows you to paint the drywall underneath while you're painting the rest of the wall.

 Prepare each plate for painting by rolling a strip of duct tape, sticking the tape to the plate and then affixing the plate to a sheet of newspaper.
 Now the plate will stay put without having to hold it.
 Before you tape the switch plates to newspaper, clean each one by immersing it in a solution of 1/2 cup of trisodium phosphate per gallon of water and scrubbing it with an abrasive sponge.
 This etches the plastic while it cleans off grime and scuff marks.
 After the plates have dried and are taped them down, scuff each plate with 220-grit sandpaper to rough up the plastic even more; then spray a coat of primer from an aerosol can.
 The primer is a necessity; without it, you'll find that your paint job needs frequent touch-ups.

 3. Apply a Base Coat